 - Shillelagh (1:34.86) in 2018

 Looking at the future form, is the winner worth following next time out?
 Over the past 10 renewals, if you had followed the winner of the Empire Rose Stakes next time out, then you would have backed a total of 1 winner.
-Backing all 10 runners who have been out since their win at SP next time out would have returned an LSP of +3.00.
-Before placing your bet on the 2025 Empire Rose Stakes, see which other runners today are being backed on the racing predictions page.
+Backing all 9 runners who have been out since their win at SP next time out would have returned an LSP of +4.00.
+Whilst we wait for the 2026 Empire Rose Stakes, remember you can get daily racing predictions from the expert tipsters on the racing predictions page.

 Empire Rose Stakes Past Winners